Axelrod-Python/Axelrod/docs/tutorials/advanced/classification_of_strategies.rst

     35

-Or, to find out how many strategy only use 1 turn worth of memory to make a decision::
+Or, to find out how many strategies only use 1 turn worth of memory to make a decision::

     >>> filterset = {